 I love a fun craft, and now that the end of summer is quickly approaching, I’m turning my sights ahead to fall.
 Over the last few months, my husband and I have tried to dramatically reduce our waste footprint, so crafts using recycled materials have become my favorite.
 My eldest had a birthday party recently and we have a variety of soda pop bottles waiting to become something else.
-Turn old soda pop bottles into fall crafts using the ideas below.
+See how you can make fall crafts using soda pop bottles using the ideas below.

 With the vegetation dying off, and other birds heading south for the winter, the ones that stick around will appreciate a new bird feeder!
 And it’s pretty easy to make one out of an old soda pop bottle.
 Simply cut an opening out of the middle of the bottle, cover your bottle in paint or fabric (this is optional), attach the top to a string, and fill with birdseed.
 Find the full tutorial here.

 For a cute fall-themed craft, cut the bottoms off of two two-liter bottles.
 Once cut out, use red and green acrylic paints to make them really look like apples.
 Next, attach them together with a zipper made for craft projects and make a stem out of cardboard.
 Fill with small jams or other seasonal treats for a fun gift idea.
 Project idea from here.

 I love this fall craft idea for Halloween!
 Use old soda pop bottles to create a positively spooky container for candy.
 To create, draw a monster face on the middle of your two-liter bottle, taking care to cut off the top and the mouth.
 All that’s left is to give it a good painting and attach it to a handle.
 Aren’t these adorable?
 These are one of my kids favorite fall crafts using soda pop bottles.
 Catch the full tutorial here.